NicholasMamo/dwarna/biobank-plugin/README.md

 The WordPress plugin is an easy-to-use interface to enable dynamic consent.
 To get started, follow the installation instructions in this README.md file.

-### Prerequisites

-The plugin has been developed for WordPress 5.0.

-Before installing and using the plugin, set up the configuration.
-To configure the plugin:

-1. Copy the `includes/globals.example.php` file into `includes/globals.php`;
-2. Fill in the `$encryptionKey` variable.
-   First generate a key using `php -r "echo bin2hex(sodium_crypto_secretbox_keygen());" > itop_secret_key.txt`.
-   Then, replace the 'x' string in the `$encryptionKey` variable with the contents of the new `itop_secret_key.txt`.
-3. Create a [FontAwesome](https://fontawesome.com/) account to get an icon kit.
-   These icons are used by the plugin to beautify it.
-   Once you get an icon kit, replace the `$fontawesome_kit` variable's value with a link to the kit.

-### Installing

-To install the plugin, place this directory in the `wordpress/wp-content/plugins/` directory of your local installation.
-Alternatively, create a shortcut (or symbolic link) to this directory in the `wordpress/wp-content/plugins/` folder.
-Then, navigate to the _Installed Plugins_ tab under the _Plugins_ menu and activate the `Dwarna` plugin.

 Dwarna's plugin adds three new user roles:

 * `biobanker`, synonymous to the administrator, and currently not used;